resbaz/MATLAB-StatisticsToolbox-Notes/fitting_the_data.md

     -1
 ```

-It also works on a matrix
+The `corr` function can also be used to get a matrix of pairwise correlation coefficients of every column in a matrix.
+Let's create a matrix `X` with different linear functions in each column.

 ``` Matlab
 % time